×

 Do you have anything more to add about local medical facilities in Nicaragua?

 "The quality of medical facilities and care in Nicaragua varies depending on where one is located.
 Some of the larger population centers have improved access to medical facilities and care, while rural areas may have limited or inadequate access.
 The quality of care at health centers and hospitals is often substandard due to limited resources, outdated equipment and lack of qualified personnel.
 Access to specialized medical treatment can be difficult to obtain and costly.
-Although Nicaragua has made an effort to expand access to basic healthcare, there are still many gaps in access and quality of care," explained one expat living in Nicaragua.
+Although Nicaragua has made an effort to expand access to basic healthcare, there are still many gaps in access and quality of care," remarked one member in Nicaragua.

 As a foreigner living in Nicaragua, will I have access to public healthcare?
 What is it like?